Palmerg4/subgraph-snapshot/README.md

 If the JSON is all you need, that's all.
 You can also convert the JSON output to CSV format if needed by modifying the script, or by utilizing online tools.

-If you'd like to contribute send a PR 👍
+If you'd like to contribute please send a PR 👍